Sequential learning and control: Targeted exploration for robust performance: Introduction

 In particular, we propose harmonic exploration inputs in the form of a linear combination of sinusoids of specific frequencies and optimized amplitudes, and reduce uncertainty in a targeted fashion with the goal of guaranteed control performance.
 This choice is also supported in literature, where it was established that the robust optimal control input can be expressed with appropriately chosen amplitudes and frequencies of the sinusoids \cite{rojas2007robust}.
 As one of our main contributions, we derive an \textit{a priori} guaranteed lower bound on the finite excitation of the exploration inputs depending on the spectral content of the inputs \cite{sarker2020parameter}.
 The lower bound on excitation results in a bound on the uncertain system parameters, which can be leveraged in robust control design to provide performance guarantees.
-Regarding the application of targeted exploration in dual control, we employ the exploration strategy in our recently proposed gain-scheduling based dual control approach \cite{venkatasubramanian2020robust}.
+Regarding the application of targeted exploration in dual control, we employ the exploration strategy in our recently proposed gain-scheduling-based dual control approach \cite{venkatasubramanian2020robust}.
 In particular, we treat the mean of future uncertain system parameters as a scheduling variable.
-The gain scheduling based approach gives rise to a semi-definite program (SDP) based design with closed-loop performance guarantees under reasonable assumptions.
+The approach based on gain-scheduling gives rise to a design based on a semidefinite program (SDP) with closed-loop performance guarantees.
 The resulting controller is a state feedback which depends on the parameter estimates after the exploration phase and thus, on the data collected during this phase.
 The controller \emph{guarantees} robust closed-loop performance after an initial exploration phase.